 - Adith Mohan, PhD candidate

 - Mary Revelas, PhD candidate

 Prospective Students: We value the contributions of our students and any interested prospective students are more than welcome to contact Dr Karen Mather or Dr Anbupalam Thalamuthu to discuss potential projects.
+Topics include polygenic risk scores and ageing; circular RNAs and ageing; using whole genome sequencing to investigate human ageing and longevity.
 Top-up PhD scholarships may also be available.

 - Alzheimer's Australia Dementia Research Foundation Postdoctoral Fellowship (Karen Mather)

 - NHMRC Program Grants 350833, 568969, 109308; NHMRC Capacity Building Grant 568940; NHMRC Project Grants 630593, 1045325, 1085606, 1045325